Graph-based Topology Reasoning for Driving Scenes: Experiments

-\paragraph{Graph Convolutional Network.} We utilize a simplified version of the Graph Convolutional Network (GCN)~\cite{kipf2016semi} as our GNN layer.
+\textbf{Scene Graph Neural Network.} We utilize a simplified version of Graph Convolutional Network (GCN)~\cite{kipf2016semi} as our GNN layer.
 Given an input matrix $Q^{i} \in \mathbb{R}^{N \times C}$, with $N$ representing the number of nodes and $C$ denoting the number of channels, the output of the operation is:

 where $\mathbf{W}^i \in \mathbb{R}^{C \times C}$ is the learnable weight matrix, $T^i \in \mathbb{R}^{N' \times N}$ describes the adjacency matrix with $N'$ output nodes, and $\sigma(\cdot)$ is the activation function.
-The GCN acts as the network architecture for feature propagation, while detailed implementation could vary based on the topological construction in SGNN, \ie, the naive scene graph structure (SG) and the elaborately designed knowledge graph (SKG).

-\paragraph{Vanilla Scene Graph.} After computing the matrices $T_{ll}$ and $T_{lt}$ of the graphs, a feature propagation process is executed using the GCN layer, where only the centerline queries are updated.
-Note that the matrices $T_{ll}$ and $T_{lt}$ are inferred without gradients during training.

-\paragraph{Scene Knowledge Graph.} We utilize a modified GCN layer, which is described in the paper, for feature propagation on the SKG.
-As in the vanilla scene graph, the matrices $K_{ll}$ and $K_{lt}$ are inferred without gradients during training.
-It is worth mentioning that the gradient is also not propagated through the classification score $S_t$ of the traffic element during the calculation on SKG.
+Note that the matrix $T$ is inferred without gradients during training.
+For the traffic element branch, an embedding network is employed before each GNN layer.
+The embedding network is a two-layer MLP, in which the output channels are 512 and 256.
+In between the MLP, a ReLU activation function and a dropout layer are included. $\beta_{ll}$ and $\beta_{lt}$ are set to 0.6.

-\paragraph{Prediction Heads.} The prediction head for perception comprises a classification head and a regression head.
+\textbf{Prediction Heads.} The prediction head for perception comprises a classification head and a regression head.
 For the traffic element branch, the classification head is a single-layer MLP, which outputs the sigmoid probability of each class.
 The regression head is a three-layer MLP with ReLU as the activation function in between, which predicts the normalized coordinates of 2D bounding boxes in the form of $\{cx, cy, width, height\}$.
 For centerline, the classification head consists of a three-layer MLP with LayerNorm and ReLU in between, which predicts the confidence score.
-The regression head is a three-layer MLP with ReLU, which predicts the normalized point set in the shape of $11 \times 3$ for a centerline.
+The regression head is a three-layer MLP with ReLU, which predicts the normalized point set of $11 \times 3$ for a centerline.
+To predict topology relationships, relationship heads are applied.
+Given the instance queries $\widetilde{Q}_{a}$ and $\widetilde{Q}_{b}$ with 256 feature channels, the topology head first applies a three-layer MLP: